grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 aws configure
 ```

-## Getting the GruCloud Command Line Interface
+### Getting the GruCloud Command Line Interface

-GruCloud is a written in Javascript running on NodeJs.
-Check node is present on your system:
+GruCloud is a written in Javascript running on [NodeJs](https://nodejs.org/).
+Check if node is present on your system:

 ```
 node --version